cs467-spring2025-discussion-app/capstone-discussion-app/src/auth/docs/README.md

 - `DB`: The URL of the database to connect to
 - `PORT`: The port to run the http server on
-- `JWT_SECRET`: The secret key to sign the JWT tokens
+- `SESSION_SECRET`: The secret key to encrypt the session id

 See `example.env` or the `watch` command in `justfile` for sample environment variables.